 - Talk with the staff about how they will handle issues of modesty that you may have due to your religion.

 How is a 3D Mammography Performed?

-The 3D mammography procedure resembles that of traditional mammography.
+A 3D mammography procedure (also called tomosynthesis) at our Grantsburg diagnostic imaging facility resembles that of traditional mammography.
 The procedure takes place in a private room and is conducted by a radiologic technologist.
 The woman undergoing 3D mammography is required to remove any clothing above the waist, as well as any jewelry or other objects that might interfere with the imaging process.